Pyprohly/jabclap/README.md

 set "action=%arg['action']%"
 if "%action%"=="" set "action=walk"

-echo Do action %action% at speed %speed%
+echo %action% at speed %speed%
 ```

 ```
 C:\>file.bat /action:jump /speed:20
-Do action jump at speed 20
+jump at speed 20
 ```

 If the same named argument is specified multiple times then <code>%arg['<i>key</i>']%</code> will always expand the last value specified.
 The first value can still be accessed with <code>%arg['<i>key</i>'1]%</code>, and the second with <code>%arg['<i>key</i>'2]%</code>, and so on.